grafana/mimir/docs/sources/mimir/configure/configure-spread-minimizing-tokens/index.md

 ### Optional step: In-order registration of ingesters

-Mimir can force the ring to perform an in-order registration of ingesters, for example, to allow an ingester to register its tokens within the ring only after all previous ingesters (with ID lower than its own ID) have already been registered.
+Mimir can force the ring to perform an in-order registration of ingesters.
+When this feature is enabled, an ingester can register its tokens within the ring only after all previous ingesters (with ID lower than its own ID) have already been registered.
-Enabling this feature minimizes a probability that a write request that should be handled by an ingester actually arrives to the ring before the ingester is registered within the ring.
+This feature minimizes a probability that a write request that should be handled by an ingester actually arrives to the ring before the ingester is registered within the ring.
 In this case, the request gets handled by another ingester.
-This situation that would introduce some deviation from an optimal load distribution.
+This situation could introduce some deviation from an optimal load distribution.

 To configure this capability: